EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 ---

-### ☞ Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates

-Traditional virtual age models assume covariates influence only baseline hazard of initial failure times, ignoring their effect on the virtual age reflecting post-intervention condition.

-- Introduce a **general class of virtual age models** where **time-varying covariates directly influence virtual age**.
-- Offers flexible modeling of recurrent events (e.g., post-surgical readmissions), accounting for censoring and imperfect interventions.
-- Inference based on **semiparametric efficiency theory** via reparameterization of baseline intensity and monotone estimating equations.
-- Estimators are **consistent and asymptotically normal**.
-- Proposed a **novel failure time simulation algorithm**.
-- Demonstrated improved accuracy on biomedical datasets.
+## ☞ Modeling Recurrent Events with RNN-AFT

+Recurrent event data frequently arise in biomedical and reliability studies, where subjects may experience multiple failures over time.

+- Introduce **RNN-AFT**, a recurrent neural network framework based on the **Gated Recurrent Unit (GRU)** to model recurrent events within the Accelerated Failure Time paradigm.
+- Capture complex, nonlinear relationships between covariates and event times across multiple occurrences.
+- Address censoring through a comparative study of **four loss functions**:
+  - Naive loss
+  - Imputation-based loss conditioning on covariates (inspired by Buckley–James)
+  - Inverse Probability of Censoring Weighting (IPCW) loss
+  - Gehan-type rank loss
+  - Unbiased transformation of censored survival times
+- Validate the approach through extensive simulations and real-world applications, showing that **RNN-AFT outperforms traditional AFT and Cox models** in both predictive accuracy and interpretability.

 ---

-### ☞ Deep Learning Methods in Survival Analysis for Recurrent Events: A Review
+### ☞ Deep Survival Learning: A Modern Statistical Framework for Recurrent Event Data

-Recurrent event data extend traditional survival analysis beyond the first event, capturing repeated occurrences across healthcare, engineering, and social sciences.
-This review focuses on **deep learning methods** specifically designed for recurrent event survival analysis.
+Recurrent event data extend survival analysis beyond the first event, capturing repeated occurrences in healthcare, engineering, and social sciences.
+This ongoing project explores how **deep learning methods** can advance recurrent event survival modeling.

-- Provide a **theoretical foundation** for modeling recurrent events using deep learning techniques.
+- Develop a **theoretical framework** for recurrent event analysis with deep learning
-- Survey **state-of-the-art deep survival methods**, including RNNs, LSTMs, attention mechanisms, and deep hazard/intensity estimators.
+- Investigate **state-of-the-art deep survival approaches**: RNNs, LSTMs, GRUs, attention-based models, deep hazard/intensity estimators
-- Discuss key challenges such as **censoring**, **time-varying covariates**, and **irregular event sequences** in recurrent event data.
+- Examine challenges such as **censoring**, **time-varying covariates**, and **irregular event sequences**
-- Highlight **practical applications** in hospital readmissions, chronic disease progression, system reliability, and behavioral event modeling.
+- Explore **applications** in hospital readmissions, chronic disease progression, system reliability and actuarial science.
-- Demonstrate how deep survival learning improves **predictive performance** and **interpretability** compared to traditional recurrent event models.
+- Aim to show improvements in **predictive accuracy** and **interpretability** over traditional recurrent event models

 ---

-### ☞ Modeling Recurrent Events with DNNs in Accelerated Failure Time Models

-Recurrent event data commonly arise in biomedical and reliability studies, with multiple failures per subject.

-- Extend **DeepR-AFT** framework to recurrent events via **DeepR-AGT-Recur**, a DNN model with **Gehan-type rank loss**.
-- Capture nonlinear relationships between covariates and event times over multiple occurrences.
+### ☞ Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates

+Traditional virtual age models assume covariates affect only baseline hazard, overlooking their influence on the **virtual age** that reflects post-intervention condition.
+This ongoing project extends the framework to capture more realistic dynamics.

+- Formulate a **generalized class of virtual age models** where **time-varying covariates impact virtual age directly**
+- Provide flexibility for modeling recurrent events under censoring and imperfect interventions
+- Base inference on **semiparametric efficiency theory** with reparameterized baseline intensity and monotone estimating equations
+- Establish estimators that are **consistent and asymptotically normal**
-- Include a **subject-level frailty term** for within-subject dependence.
+- Develop a **simulation algorithm** for generating recurrent failure times
-- Employ **stratified subsampling** for stable learning amid censored and irregularly spaced events.
-- Perform simulation studies and real-world data applications to show that DeepR-AGT-Recur outperforms traditional AFT and Cox models in accuracy and interpretability.

----

-### ☞ Neural Network-Based Prediction of Incurred but Not Reported Claims

-Claims reserving in insurance requires accurate prediction of both Reported But Not Settled (RBNS) and Incurred But Not Reported (IBNR) claims.
-While recent hybrid neural network approaches have advanced RBNS modeling, IBNR claims pose unique challenges due to the absence of detailed claim-level features and the presence of large-loss risks.

-- Extended **hybrid neural network models** to explicitly handle IBNR reserves.
-- Investigated the use of **predictive indicators** and **ensemble techniques** to improve accuracy.
-- Proposed a **dual-framework** separating RBNS and IBNR modeling for improved reserve allocation.
-- Results show potential for **enhanced prediction** and **nuanced treatment of large-loss claims** in actuarial practice.
+- Conduct empirical studies showing gains in **accuracy and applicability** on biomedical datasets

 ---